sam-logik/github-logik-sample/README.md

 #### Pull Actions

-Each pull action will export the current data of either the blueprint and create a branch with the new data.
+The pull action will export the current data of the blueprint and create a branch with the new data.
 The new branch can be compared with the main branch and merged in if desired.

 - [Blueprint Pull](.github/workflows/blueprint_pull.yaml)

 #### Push Actions

-Each push action will create a zip file of either the blueprint from the main branch and start an import job in the destination environment.
+The push action will create a zip file of the blueprint from the main branch and start an import job in the destination environment.

 - [Blueprint Push](.github/workflows/blueprint_push.yaml)